rust-lang/book/second-edition/src/ch07-01-mod-and-the-filesystem.md

 not conflict with each other since they’re in different modules.

 While in this case we’re building a library, there's nothing special about *src/lib.rs*.
-We could also make use of submodules in *src/main.rs* as well.
+We could also make use of modules in *src/main.rs* as well.
 In fact, we can also put modules inside of modules.
 This can be useful as your modules grow to keep related functionality organized together and separate functionality apart.
 The choice of how you organize your code depends on how